mathaloo/CIS476/README.md

 Verified to work on all versions of **Xampp**, no matter what OS or configuration.
+(Run on Apache server from htdocs folder in XAMPP local folder)
+Note - Error in the UML class diagram for Observer pattern was noticed and corrected after the presentation was recorded.
+It has been updated in the report and the slides.
+The expiration string in ExpObserver and the password string in PswdObserver have both been updated to the state InfoSubject attribute instead.